 From the Puritans to Playboy, sexuality has been a focal point in the culture, politics, and society of the United States.
 This module will examine Americans' differing attitudes over time toward sexuality.
 Representative topics covered may include marriage and adultery, homosexuality and heterosexuality, nudity, abortion, birth control, prostitution, free love, and rape.

-This module encourages students to reassess the Anglo-American relationship during an era of major upheaval in both nations (1776-1877).
+Reassess the Anglo-American relationship, during an era of major upheaval in both nations.

-Taking students from the American Revolution through to the end of the Reconstruction era the module will challenge learners to examine how events and ideas forced Britons and Americans to reconceptualize their relationship.
+Spanning from the American Revolution through to the end of the Reconstruction era, you will be challenged to examine how events and ideas forced Britons and Americans to reconceptualize their relationship.

-Through the module, students will engage with concepts crucial in the formation of the modern world including race, ethnicity, liberty, republicanism, class, gender, manners and reform.
+You will engage with concepts that are crucial in the formation of the modern world, including:

 Troubled Empire: The Projection of American Global Power from Pearl Harbor to Covid-19